 With WordPress, people can extend the default function using plugins, and they can disable them when they want.
-The number of these plugins is bigger than what you can imagine.
+The number of these plugins is huge then you can imagine.
 It’s not only the free codes that you see in the official directory but more.

 Things to know about WordPress plugins

 Never install plugins from anyplace